Destinations Italy Milan & Lakes

 Coffee · Breakfast · Bakery

 Milanese breakfast is short: a cappuccino and a brioche, taken standing at the bar, on the way to somewhere else.
-The good places do one thing exceptionally — a brioche worth detouring for, a panettone, a perfect cornetto.
+The good places do one thing exceptionally well: a brioche you plan the morning around, a panettone, a perfect cornetto.
 Sit down only at Pavé.

 Pavé, Via Felice Casati, Milan — Italian-French bakery, the Brioche 160Courtesy of Pavé